pjadl/Raspbian-Wifi-Injector/README.md

 Raspbian-Wifi-Injector
 ======================

+jamesh wrote:
+  "How much support do you think you should be entitled to for a product that costs $35?"

 Update:

 Due to the ignorance expressed by the moderators of raspberrypi.org, I am pulling this program.
 If you have a problem with that, talk with jamesh (moderator).